Your Google Business Profile Is Doing More Work Than You Think — Are You Letting It?

 Check your primary category.
 Log into your GBP dashboard and confirm your primary category is "Dentist."
 If you have secondary categories, make sure they reflect real services your practice offers.

 Audit your NAP consistency.
 NAP stands for Name, Address, Phone Number.
 Search your practice name on Google, Yelp, and Healthgrades.
 If any of those listings show different information, fix the inconsistencies.
-BrightLocal's data shows 62% of consumers would avoid a business with incorrect information — and Google uses cross-platform consistency as a trust signal.
+Most patients say they'd avoid a business if they found conflicting details online — and Google uses cross-platform consistency as a trust signal.

 Add recent photos.
 GBPs with current, high-quality photos typically see more engagement than those without.
 A few photos of your actual office — front desk, treatment rooms, team — go a long way.
 Stock photos don't have the same effect.